 What is Stop and Search?

 - An officer can stop and search you if they have a genuine suspicion that items that could be used to commit crime or are evidence of an offence (e.g. stolen property or weapons) will be found on you.
 Their suspicion must seem reasonable to an independent observer

 - Being stopped and searched does not mean that you are under arrest or have necessarily done anything wrong.
 It does not mean that you have a criminal record

 - The officer must be able to explain what information or behaviour has caused them to be suspicious and led to the stop and search.

-- The search is justified, lawful and stands up to public scrutiny
+- The search must be justified, lawful and stands up to public scrutiny

 - The officer has genuine and objectively reasonable suspicion they will find a prohibited item for use in a crime

 - You understand why you have been searched and feel you have been treated with respect

 - The search was necessary and the best method the officer could use to establish whether you have such an item.

 - why you are being stopped and/or searched